ka0rukan/mod_general_development/README.md

 **Architecture** - *the complex or carefully designed structure of something*

-Software architecture is the structure of an information system consisting of entities their properties, and the relationships among them.
+Software architecture is the structure of an information system consisting of; entities, their properties, and the relationships among them.
 There are many ways an application can be architected, and the leading architecture of the time changes.

 Till recently, the leading software architecture was commonly referred to as *Client-Server* and is still quite popular and used in many active development projects.
 With the advent of "cloud" and the explosion of technology and applications throughout our personal and professional worlds, a new architecture called *Micro-Service* has arisen and become quite popular.